coder/coder/docs/admin/setup/telemetry.md

 As a rule, we **do not collect** the following types of information:

 - Any data that could make your installation less secure
-- Any data that could identify individual users
+- Any data that could identify individual users, except the administrator.

 For example, we do not collect parameters, environment variables, or user email addresses.
+We do collect the administrator email.

 ## Why we collect